 Understand the design and execution of successful management and processes.
 Examine utilization and outcomes of performance appraisals, compensation, and training effectiveness.

-In this course, students will examine the factors and theories of effective change management.
-Students learn strategies, structures, and techniques for facilitating organizational change for competitive success in today's dynamic business, government, global, and nonprofit environments.
+In this course, students will examine the factors and theories of effective change leadership.
+Students learn strategies, structures, and techniques for facilitating organizational change for competitive success in today's dynamic business environment.

 You have two options for completing your online strategic innovation and change management program: